nageshchauhan/thinkofspring.io/spring-core/3_app_context_and_prop_init.md

 </bean>
 ```

-Here we have introduced another tag called property which has to attribute.
-The name attribute has the name of the variable declared in Triangle class, whereas the value attribute provide value for it.
+Here we have introduced another tag called property which has two attribute.
+The name attribute has the name of the variable declared in Triangle class, whereas the value attribute provides value for it.

-So wherever we try to get a bean of type Triangle, it will instantiate triangle object and set the type value with specified in xml config and give back to requester.
+So whenever we try to get a bean of type Triangle, it will instantiate triangle object and set the type value with specified in xml config and give back to requester.

 **Note:** Here the xml file provide value to the `type` variable by using setter of that field ie to provide value for an object through setter we have to use property tag in bean definition.